chainapsis/ewallet/documentation/key_share_node.md

 #### Recommended Security Configuration

-We strongly recommend restricting access to the PostgreSQL port (5432) to specific trusted IPs only.
-Below are examples for Ubuntu/Debian using `iptables` with the `DOCKER-USER` chain.
+We strongly recommend implementing a comprehensive firewall strategy that allows only essential services while blocking unnecessary access.
+The following configuration allows SSH, HTTPS, and your Key Share Node server port, while restricting PostgreSQL access to trusted IPs only.

 #### 1. Check existing rules